kytos/documentation/tutorials/napps/development_environment_setup.rst

   $ sudo apt install mininet

-To test if the mininet is working you must run the command:
+To test if the mininet is working for you, run the command:

 .. code-block:: bash